 Policymakers are rightfully concerned that bad actors will exploit advances in generative AI to create realistic media that appears to show people doing or saying things that never happened-a type of media commonly referred to as "deepfakes."
 Deepfakes have the potential to influence elections.
 For example, voters may believe false information about candidates based on fake videos that depict them making offensive statements they never made, thus hurting their electoral prospects.
-Similarly, a candidate's reputation could be harmed by deepfakes that use other people's likeness, such as a fake video showing a controversial figure (e.g., Andrew Tate or Jeffrey Epstein) falsely supporting that candidate.1 Finally, if deepfakes become commonplace in elections, voters may simply no longer believe their own eyes and ears, and they may distrust legitimate digitial media showing a candidate's true past statements or behaviors.
+Similarly, a candidate's reputation could be harmed by deepfakes that use other people's likeness, such as a fake video showing a controversial figure falsely supporting that candidate.1 Finally, if deepfakes become commonplace in elections, voters may simply no longer believe their own eyes and ears, and they may distrust legitimate digitial media showing a candidate's true past statements or behaviors.

 One way to address this risk is by updating state election laws to make it unlawful for campaigns and other political organizations to knowingly distribute materially deceptive media that uses a person's likeness to injure a candidate's reputation or manipulate voters into voting against that candidate without a clear and conspicuous disclosure that the content they are viewing is fake.
 Such a requirement would prevent, for example, an opposing campaign from running advertisements using deepfakes without full transparency to potential voters that this media is fake.
+Twenty-one states have enacted laws requiring disclosures for deepfakes used in elections.2

 However, legislators should understand that there are limits to what a transparency law on deepfakes can achieve.
 Election laws can ensure that all legitimate political organizations play by the same set of rules, or if they fail to abide by those rules, face certain penalties.
 However, they do not stop certain bad actors, such as foreign adversaries, who knowingly engage in illegal activity but are beyond the reach of domestic laws.
-Nor will these types of laws stop First Amendment-protected free speech (e.g., parody, satire, criticism, etc.) by voters that is uncoordinated with any political organization, such as a teenager posting a deepfake about a candidate on social media.
+Nor will these types of laws stop First Amendment-protected free speech (e.g., parody, satire, criticism, etc.) by individuals who act independently from any political organization.